dilshankarunarathne/spring-boot-notes/README.md

 Auto configuration refers to the Application Context or more specifically the Inversion of Control container, which is the Bean Factory.

 * Spring Boot provides a Default and opinionated configuration of common constructs.
-The opinionated defaults are very
+The opinionated defaults are very common and often we don't need to change them.

+* But they are very easy to override.